 There is enough marinade in this recipe to cover two blocks of firm tofu.
 Stored in a sealed container in the fridge, the cubes will keep for up to three days.

-NOTE TO SUBSCRIBERS: You may have noticed I missed a few weeks!
-In order to bring you well-researched content, improve my online skills (ugh), work on other projects, and have a life, I’ll be posting just once or twice a month from now on.
+NOTE TO SUBSCRIBERS: In order to bring you well-researched content, improve my online skills, work on other projects, and have a life, I’ll be posting just once a month from now on.
 Thanks for your ongoing support.